Nic Naitanui: 2016–2018: ACL ruptures

 During the 2018 season, Naitanui was suspended for a week following a tackle on Port Adelaide's Karl Amon.
 The decision was heavily criticised by the AFL media and past players where it was believed he was punished for being the stronger player in the tackle.

 In round 17 of the 2018 season, after 15 games back from an injury to his left anterior cruciate ligament, Naitanui landed awkwardly in a contest just before half time of the match against the Collingwood Magpies, suffering the same injury to his right anterior cruciate ligament.
 He was expected to miss 10–12 months of football after a reconstruction.
 West Coast went on to win the 2018 AFL premiership in his absence.

 2019 Comeback

 After nearly a year out of the game, Naitanui returned to AFL football in round 15 against Hawthorn, after playing just one game with limited match time for the WAFL Eagles team.

-2020-2021
+2020–2021

 Since the COVID-19 pandemic put a hold at the start of the season, Naitanui had his first full season in 4 years and received all-Australian honours as starting ruckman.
 On 19 October 2020, Naitanui received his first John Worsfold medal as the clubs best and fairest.
 At the end of 2021 he won the John Worsfold medal for best and fairest.
 He also made the All-Australian team on the bench.

+Retirement

+In August 2023, Naitanui announced his retirement from the AFL.
+He had not played in any games in the 2023 season and had played in just 8 games in the 2022 season.

+Personal life

+In August 2022, Naitanui became engaged to partner Brittany Bown.
+In October that year, the couple welcomed their first child, a son.
+The couple were expecting a daughter in November 2023.

+In September 2024, Naitanui became the number one ticket holder of the Perth Wildcats.

+In the media

+Naitanui features in the 2021 fly-on-the-wall documentary TV series Making Their Mark, which showed the impact of the COVID-19 pandemic on several AFL clubs, players, and staff.
+He and Eddie Betts were filmed almost continuously, with other players featured including Stephen Coniglio and Rory Sloane, along with several coaches and other staff associated with the clubs.